Saving Coal At Home

 The neighbor guy lights their cigars and says to Everett, “Come downstairs and I’ll show you.”

 Guys will be guys.

 Meanwhile, the camera switches to upstairs where the neighbor lady is showing off her thermometer and smiling because the temperature is just right.
 They go into a bedroom and look at this big kid sleeping in a crib.
 “Our home must be kept warm because of the baby,” she says.
-The kid wakes up and smiles on cue.
+The kid wakes up and smiles on cue, happy and warm.
 Cut!